Neboron/SensorAssistantAndroid/README.md

 Android application for connecting EEG sensors or Full-body tracking to VRChat.

 ## Features
-- Connect the NeuroSky brain-computer interface (BCI) to your VRChat avatar.
+- :brain: Connect the NeuroSky brain-computer interface (BCI) to your VRChat avatar.
 Utilize your attention and meditation levels, along with advanced filtering and a system of triggers, to perform actions such as ear movements and eye blinking.
-- Easily locate the necessary parameters and their OSC addresses for debugging and development.
+- :gear: Easily locate the necessary parameters and their OSC addresses for debugging and development.
 This feature facilitates the connection of the BCI to your avatar without needing to use Unity or make any avatar modifications.
-- Connect IMU trackers to your phone via BLE and forward the data to the SlimeVR Server running on your PC for full-body tracking.
+- :man_dancing: Connect IMU trackers to your phone via BLE and forward the data to the SlimeVR Server running on your PC for full-body tracking.
 This supports AitaVRT trackers (currently in development).

 ## Currently in develoment